cuci90/epaper_mqtt_esp32/README.md

 # MQTT controlled EPaper for ESP32
-ESP32 template to draw on an EPaper display
+ESP32 template to draw "freely" on an EPaper display via MQTT

 With the attached code you can control your EPaper Display (like Waveshare) via MQTT commands.